Student Records Policy

 Students may also designate third parties who may request student record information.
 These permissions are maintained in the student information system and remain valid until the student requests in writing that the permission be terminated.
 Third party access to request information does not include the ability to request amendments to the student's record; therefore, third parties may not conduct business with the college on behalf of the student.

 DIRECTORY INFORMATION–FERPA allows the release of student directory information unless the student opts out of the disclosure.
-Directory information includes names; photographs; high school attended; program of study; enrollment dates; degrees, honors, and awards if any; participation in officially recognized college activities or sports; and HCC athletes’ weight and height.
+Directory information includes names; photographs maintained in the student information system; high school attended; program of study; enrollment dates; degrees, honors, and awards if any; participation in officially recognized college activities or sports; and HCC athletes’ weight and height.
 Directory information may be withheld.
 Students may request their directory information be withheld by submitting a written request to RRVA.
-The request to opt out of directory information must be submitted with the refund period of the term.
 The college honors these requests until the student requests in writing that the request to withhold be terminated.

 RECORD INSPECTION–FERPA gives students the right to inspect and review information contained in their education records and to challenge the content of their records.
 The registrar coordinates the inspection and review procedures for student education records.
 Students seeking to review their records should contact RRVA (RCF-233, 443-518-1240, email@example.com).